sun-li/vim/README.md

 * nerdtree
 * snipmate
 * supertab
-* mini-buffer-explorer
+* pydoc

-I also recommend 'molokai' color scheme, which is involved in this .virmc file.
+I also recommend 'molokai' color scheme, which is involved in this .virmc file too.

 ## New Keys

 Firstly, the leader key is mapped to `,` key.

+### Command Mode

+    jj           : Go back to Normal Mode

 ### Insert Mode